-5.3.1 The AOD education and training landscape in Australia
+4.3.1 The AOD education and training landscape in Australia

-Today AOD-related training is widely available in the higher education and Vocational Education and Training (VET) sectors, at both undergraduate and postgraduate levels.
-In 2009 there were 387 accredited AOD courses located across 107 higher education and training institutions in Australia (Roche & Pidd, 2010).
+Alcohol and other drug-related training is widely available in the higher education and VET sectors, at both undergraduate and postgraduate levels (Roche & Kennedy, 2003).
+This represents a significant change in accessibility.
+As recently as the 1990s, AOD education was only rarely found in professional training programs (Roche, 1998).
 However, despite this increase in availability, training and professional development continue to entail considerable time and resource outlay on the part of workers and organisations (Roche & Pidd, 2010).
-Higher education institutions largely cater for medical practitioners, nurses, psychologists and social workers.
-Other education programs are offered by the Drug and Alcohol Nurses of Australasia, the Australasian Professional Society on Alcohol & other Drugs and the Chapter of Addiction Medicine of the Australasian College of Physicians.